Free Shipping Orders Over $70

 Shoot 7 yards "out of the notch" with a tight grip and a front sight focus for each shot.
 Targeted dry fire practice will bring down your draw to first shot times and your reload times.
 All that's left then are the split times and with a tight grip and a front sight focus you can whittle those down too.

-Different techniques for different distances - "It's a Quad Thing!"
+Different techniques for different distances

 10 Yards